finos/common-domain-model/documentation/source/documentation.rst

 This approach allows the representation of elections in the CDM to focus on their intended business outcome in order to better support the standardisation of related business processes.

-For example, ``CreditSupportAgreementElections`` , which is one of the four agreement types, contains all the elections that may be applicable to a credit support agreement and can be used to define any of the Credit Support Agreements supported by the CDM:
+For example, ``CreditSupportAgreementElections`` , which is one of the four agreement types, contains all the elections that may be applicable to a credit support agreement and can be used to define any of the Initial Margin Credit Support Agreements supported by the CDM:

 * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
 * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)